 Ferris State University’s Board of Trustees approved three new academic programs at its regular meeting on Friday, May 6 in Big Rapids.

-Trustees approved a new Doctorate of Nursing Practice, in the College of Health Professions; an Associate of Applied Science in Professional Brew Management, in the College of Business; and an Associate of Arts in Psychology, in the College of Arts and Sciences.
+Trustees approved a new Doctorate of Nursing Practice, in the College of Health Professions; an Associate of Applied Science in Professional Brew Management, in the College of Business; and an Associate of Arts in Psychology, in the College of Arts, Sciences and Education.

 The Doctorate of Nursing Practice has been designed in response to changing healthcare environments and educational demands.
 The DNP is a post-MSN practice or clinical degree that is focused on systems leadership, resource allocation and research translation.
 The intent is to prepare practitioners to integrate into practice theory, nursing science and evidence-based knowledge to improve health care delivery, quality of care and patient outcomes.
 The proposed doctorate is designed as a three-year, online, part-time and 36-credit program.